crazyoptimist/crazyoptimist-github-io/content/posts/2020/hugo-an-awesome-way-to-enjoy-your-blog-life-as-an-engineer.md

 }
 ```

-Here is the list of firebase cli commands used:
+Here is the list of Firebase CLI commands used:

 ```bash
 # normal login
 firebase login